jamesmeyer1/EKSKube2IAM/README.md

 }
 ```

-Step 8: Deploy kube2iam into your cluster.
+Step 8: Deploy kube2iam to your cluster.
 You do not need to edit anything here.

 ```